inab/fega-mm/all_collections/_subdomains/3_2_incoming_and_outgoing_data_and_metadata_flow.md

     - level: 2
       desc: 'First methods are drafted and proposed for the data distribution out of the FEGA node.'
     - level: 3
-      desc: 'Ad-hoc distribution of data out of the FEGA node to approved users using labour intensive protocols.'
+      desc: 'Ad-hoc distribution of data out of the FEGA Node to approved users using manual/non-scalable mechanisms.'
     - level: 4
       desc: 'Data can flow out of node in a semi-automated or self-service way for approved users using secure protocols.
 Majority of data distribution scenarios agreed by the FEGA ecosystem are supported by the node.'
     - level: 5